hackerb9/vt340test/mediacopy/README.md

 > 7 PIXEL - The smallest increment that can be specified in a device   <br/>
 > 8 DECIPOINT - 0,035 14 mm (35/996 mm)

-The VT340 sends SSU to ensure that the "[horizontal grid](../sixelmagic.md)" parameter in the sixel image is interpreted correctly and the image is printed at the correct size.
+The VT340 sends ANSI SSU to ensure that the "[horizontal grid](../physicalsixels.md)" parameter in the sixel image is interpreted correctly and the image is printed at the correct size.
 The VT340's horizontal grid (space between pixels) on the screen is about .012 inches.
 For "rotated" printing, the VT340 sets the grid size in the